5 Big Questions to Ask Yourself Before Considering Adoption

 It’s normal for many parents to need a break from the stress of parenting.
 Before you consider making an adoption plan, consider looking at some helpful parenting resources first.

-Another option is to consider a kinship adoption if you’re sure that you want to terminate your parental rights.
+- Another option is to consider a kinship adoption if you’re sure that you want to terminate your parental rights.
 Right now, you may have a close friend or trusted family member in mind who could provide a better life for your child at this time.
 With this type of identified adoption, you might have a better time adjusting when you know you’ll be able to see them more often.
-While it’s up to you to make the final decision, either one of these scenarios could provide the relief you need if you’re struggling to parent.
-You could also reach out to your local WIC.

 3. Have you thought about the benefits of adoption for your baby?

 When you choose adoption, you’re setting your child up to have an incredible future.
-For many women, the rest easier knowing their child will grow up with:
+Many women rest easier knowing their child will grow up with:

 - A loving, supportive family who will cherish them